MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/go/go.md

 ---
-title: Build your Go app  | Azure Pipelines or Team Foundation Server
+title: Build your Go app
+titleSuffix: Azure Pipelines & TFS
 description: Learn how you can use the continuous integration (CI) pipeline in Azure Pipelines or TFS to automatically build your Go application ms.prod: devops ms.technology: devops-cicd